About Holy Trinity

 Holy Trinity Primary School and Nursery Unit

-We meet every Tuesday and Thursday in term time.
+We meet every Friday evening in term time.